 Starring: Alice Eve, Josh Peck, Brian Geraghty

 Despite the presence of Josh Peck, and the silly premise, we were actually looking forward to this movie.
 At first, it was because we thought ATM meant something else altogether, and we really wanted to see Alice Eve do it.
-When we realized the title ATM was referring to one of those places where you get money, we still thought we'd give it a chance.
+When we realized the title ATM was referring to one of those places where you get money from, we still thought we'd give it a chance.
 After all, Alice Eve is hot enough to take a chance on, isn't she?

 |Alice Eve and 3 dogs doing ATM... that's what we expected.
 (Picture stolen from ScreenJunkies.com.
 Click it and check 'em out.)|

 Here are the things that made absolutely no sense **BEWARE SPOILERS**:

 Why did they park so far away?
 It's after midnight, it's freezing cold, your tag-along buddy who insists on stopping for food only to cock block you needs money, so you get to an out of the way ATM and decide to park half way across the parking lot instead of right up front, which would have been quicker...come on.